mrtomkeddie/trimologyvite/TRIMOLOGY_MANUAL.md

 ### **3.6 Managing Staff**

 *   Navigate to **"Manage Staff"** from the dashboard.
+This page is **exclusively for creating and managing bookable staff profiles** (e.g., stylists, barbers).
+Anyone added here will appear in the public booking dropdown.
 *   **Add a New Staff Member:** Click **"Add Staff"**.
     *   **To create a brand new staff user:** Select "-- Create New Staff User --", and fill in all their details, including a temporary password for their login.
     *   **To create a bookable profile for an existing Admin:** Select the admin from the "Link to Admin" dropdown.
-This creates a staff profile tied to their existing login.
+This creates a staff profile tied to their existing login, making them bookable.
 *   **Edit a Staff Member:** Click the **pencil icon** to update their name, specialization, photo, assigned location, or working hours.
-You can also make them "Not Bookable" if they don't take appointments.
 *   **Delete a Staff Member:** Click the **trash can icon** to permanently remove their staff profile and login access.

 ### **3.7 Managing Client Loyalty**